mrmax24/openai-telegram-bot/README.md

 that handles the logic, user interactions, and communication with the backend in an Angular application.
 - **Services** - manage the communication with the backend, encapsulating data retrieval, business logic, and interactions between components.
 - **Modules** - organize the Angular application into cohesive blocks, facilitating modularity, encapsulation, and maintainability.
-- **Assets** - Contains static assets like images or fonts used in the application.
+- **Assets** - contains static assets like images or fonts used in the application.

 ## Used technologies and libraries:
 | Technology               | Version  |